Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ```

 ### Models
 Lets start with something we're familiar with, models!

+We are going to take the songData and turn each object into an instance of a Song model.

 Creating a model is as simple as setting a capitalized variable to: ``Backbone.Model.extend({ });``.

-In the code below we create a new model for song, then create a song by passing an object with all the properties.
+In the code below we create a new model for song.
+Then, we took one of the song objects and passed it as an argument to create a new instance of the song model.

-By having this
+Once the song is an instance, we can call the ``.get()`` function to return one of it's attributes, like we did with the console.log at the bottom of this code snippet.

 ```javascript

 var Song = Backbone.Model.extend({ });